In lieu of flowers, memorials can be given in his name to the Wounded Warriors Project.

 - A best practice, whether or not you receive the scholarship, is a polite thank you and even follow up email or letter explaining how it has helped you reach your goal.
 These often get shared and the few applicants who take this extra effort have instant name recognition the next year.

 Just a few quick answers to frequently asked questions:

 - Your packet does not all have to arrive in one mailing.
 I understand that letters of recommendation, transcripts, and other portions may come in separate modes.
 I will consider a packet as being received by the deadline if I have any portion of it postmarked by April 1.

 - Your packet can be completely emailed, but check how well it scanned and prints.
 A great packet can be marred by a poor scanner.

 - The scholarship is only for children of 11th Armored Cavalry veterans.
 Some Association members would like to expand eligibility to spouses and grandchildren, but that is not a financially viable option at the moment.

 - The scholarship is for undergraduate studies.
 We are not able to expand, at this time, to graduate school students.

 - The Association’s grading practices favors children of veterans who were wounded or killed while assigned to the 11th Armored Cavalry.
 It also favors previous awardees.
 But these attributes alone do not guarantee the scholarship.
 The packet as a whole still gets graded by a committee of five.

 - I will provide applicants individual feedback if you are interested.
-Just schedule a call by contacting me at Robert.firstname.lastname@example.org in a new window or 804-621-3651.
+Just schedule a call by contacting me at opens in a new windowRobert.firstname.lastname@example.org new email or 804-621-3651.